Skip to main content

 Tried: Try reading entry 0 immediately without writing any entry first.

-The read handler checks num_entries >= 1 before evaluating the entry number at all, so it returns early with a 'no entries' message and the strtol trick never gets a chance to fire.
-You must create at least one dummy entry before the read path is reachable.
+The read handler checks the entry count before it looks at the entry number at all, so it returns early with a no-entries message and the strtol trick never fires.
+Create at least one dummy entry to make the read path reachable.

 Tried: Assume the flag branch is triggered by passing the literal string '0' as the entry number.